Skip to main content

 Legend Placement: Bottom | Right

-Allows you the option of placing the legend on the right or at the bottom of the widget.
+Allows you to place the legend on the right or at the bottom of the widget.

 Pie Chart widget